 How to Put Together a Front Porch Herb Planter

-First let’s start with what plants you’d like use in this herb planter.
+First, let’s start with what plants you’d like to use in this herb planter.
 Think of 4 or 5 herbs that you love.
 Go to a local nursery and look at the information tags.
 Match herbs that have the same light and water requirements.
-Also, think about climate.
-Some plants love the sun like rosemary, but in a hot climate rosemary needs a bit of shade.
+Also, think about the climate.
+Some plants love the sun like rosemary, but in a hot climate, rosemary needs a bit of shade.
 While in a cooler climate rosemary can hang out in the sun most of the day with no problem.

 Pick up a bag of potting soil for this project while you’re at the nursery.
 If you have a large planter like mine you’ll need about 2 cubic feet of dirt.
 The smaller planter only needed half that amount.

 Once you have your plants and planter picked out you can decide on placement.
 First, place your planter where you want it to live.
 Then, fill your planter ¾ full with potting soil.
 Without taking the plants out of their containers, place them in the dirt and arrange them until you find their happy place.

 You want the soil flush with the plant or just a little bit over.
 The plants should also be about 1-2 inches below the lip of the planter so that when you water it doesn’t all spill out.
 Finish up by adding dirt around the plants.
 Take one plant out at a time, and remove it from its packaging and place the plant back in the hole.
 Then, do all the others.
 Some plants come in a cardboard planter that can be placed right into the dirt.
 Just remove the plastic and place it in the dirt.